JohanAlvedal/PumpSteer/README.md

 ## ⚠️ Disclaimer

 I'm not an expert in programming, energy systems, or automation.
 This setup is based on personal experiments and use.
-I cannot guarantee it will work for everyone, and I take no responsibility for any[...]
+I cannot guarantee it will work for everyone, and I take no responsibility for anything.

 **Use at your own risk and thoroughly test it in your environment.**